-Settling in Portland’s Central Eastside, a vibrant and emerging district full of entrepreneurial spirit, tenants of The Redd on Salmon Street will be among the district’s 1,200+ businesses that employ 17,000 people in diverse occupations, from traditional manufacturing and automotive repair to distilleries and design firms.
-The Redd on Salmon Street is comprised of a two-block, 45,000-square-foot food production and distribution campus including two buildings: Redd West, a former distribution hub and sales center now with 3 production kitchens, a warehouse, and offices for food-related businesses; and Redd East, a 1918 steel foundry that has been restored to provide space to support food-related education and events.
-Redd East is was completed in December 2018.
+Settling in Portland’s Central Eastside, a vibrant and emerging district full of entrepreneurial spirit, tenants of The Redd on Salmon Street is among the district’s 1,200+ businesses that employ 17,000 people in diverse occupations, from traditional manufacturing and automotive repair to distilleries and design firms.
+The Redd on Salmon Street is comprised of a two-block, 45,000-square-foot food production and distribution campus including two buildings: Redd West, a former distribution hub and sales center now with 3 production kitchens, a warehouse, and offices for food-related businesses; and Redd East (completed in 2018), a 1918 steel foundry that has been restored to provide space to support food-related education and events

 Renderings courtesy of Urban Patterns.